Incognito-Coder/SpotSave/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
 This will install all the necessary python packages.
 Linux users can skip this command and use _setup.sh_ script to setup dependencies.
 ### OS dependencies
-**If You Running MS Windows** : download and install ffmpeg from [here](https://www.ffmpeg.org/download.html#build-windows) or install with _scoop_ package manager
+**If You Running MS Windows** : download and install ffmpeg from [here](https://www.ffmpeg.org/download.html#build-windows) or install with _scoop_ package manager.

 **Linux** :
 ```bash
 ./setup.sh